The-Fonz/parametric-rc-parts/README.md

 ## Behaviour Driven Development ##
 Fancy term, but it works great.
 If you first specify behaviour and then implement it, it's much easier to see what you've done and to fix stuff.
 I use *Jasmine* for this.
 The tests can be found in the folder `/spec`.
 I use dummy data objects to test the database.
 Frontend testing can be done with *Casper*, but I think that just browser-testing the front-end will work just fine.
 For the backend however, it's damn handy.

+## CSS preprocessor ##
+I started using Stylus as CSS preprocessor.
+Its syntax is similar to *Jade*, and those are both similar to *Python*.
+It is integrated into the *Node* app and re-compiles the `.styl` file on each first request, or on each request (using the `forced` option).

+## CADview ##
+The 'CADview' class in `CADview.js` contains all functionality for retrieving and rendering a part from `part/PARTID/threejson`.
+It uses *Three.js* to do this.
+Packaging this functionality in a module enables easy re-use and eventually open-sourcing.
+Future features can include: toggling wireframe view, a model composition tree with checkboxes to turn parts of the model on/off, reflective shading, and other stuff.
+Maybe the best philosophy is to try and come close to a CAD view.
+That means **enabling the user to have the most accurate interpretation of the object's geometry and size**.